-ETC may collect information about individuals from other parties such as (not limited to) the Department of Employment (DoE), NSW Department of Industry, Department of Human Services, Department of Social Services, NSW Department of Ageing, Disability and Home Care, Queensland Department of Education and Training (DET), Australian Apprenticeship Centres (AAC’s), Registered Training Organisations, Activity Host Organisations, Employers, other jobactive Providers, Disability Employment Service (DES), criminal history checks, and Working with Children checks.
+ETC may collect information about individuals from other parties such as (not limited to) the Department of Employment and Workplace Relations, (the Department) NSW Department of Industry, Department of Human(DHS) Services, Department of Social Services (DSS), Queensland Department of Education and Training (DET), Australian Apprenticeship Centres (AAC’s), Employers, other Workforce Australia Providers, Disability Employment Service (DES), criminal history checks, and Working with Children checks

 Collection of this information will only occur as is reasonably necessary for one or more of ETC’s functions or activities.

-Personal information may be disclosed and passed on to the Department of Employment and Department of Social Services and to other persons in relation to providing Services under the jobactive, TtW and Disability Employment Services Deeds.
 Personal information may be disclosed and passed on to other government departments and to other persons in relation to providing Services under other ETC contracts.
-In some instances ETC may be required by law to disclose information to a Third Party.
+In some instances, ETC may be required by law to disclose information to a Third Party.